google/wireit/README.md

 - The `clean` setting.
 - The `output` glob patterns.
 - The SHA256 content hashes of all files matching `files`.
+- File paths and dependency package paths are relative to the current package, so two checkouts of the same files produce the same fingerprint.
 - The SHA256 content hashes of all files matching `packageLocks` in the current package and all parent directories.
 - The environment variable values configured in `env`.